 There might just be a treasure trove of savings in your auto insurance premiums.
 If you haven’t yet explored discounts for safety features, it might be worth looking into.
-It varies by state and insurance carrier, but if your car is equipped with certain features can save you money.
+It varies by state and insurance carrier, but if your car is equipped with certain features, you can save money.

 The reason safety feature discounts are given is that they can translate into savings for insurance companies.
 If you’re in an accident in a car that has anti-lock brakes, for instance, you are more likely to cost your insurance provider less when they cover the resulting car damage or bodily injury.

 If your car has any of the following features, review your policy and check with your carrier to see if discounts are offered.

 As our example mentioned above shows, anti-lock brakes can be a money-saver, maybe even a life-saver, for you.
 These systems, which did away with the need to pump the breaks in a skid, were included with some high-end vehicles first, but in the 1980s they could be found in many new cars.
 It became a federal requirement to have anti-lock breaks in 2012.
 Discounts available vary, anywhere from about 5% to 10%.

 Many car insurance companies provide a discount based on how many air bags your car has.
 Driver-side air bags alone, air bags on the front seat driver and passenger sides, and side air bags usually get you discounts related to personal injury and medical payments coverage.